vitessio/website/content/en/docs/18.0/reference/programs/zkctld/_index.md

       --relay_log_max_size int                                           Maximum buffer size (in bytes) for VReplication target buffering.
 If single rows are larger than this, a single row is buffered at a time. (default 250000)
       --remote_operation_timeout duration                                time to wait for a remote operation (default 15s) --replication_connect_retry duration                               how long to wait in between replica reconnect attempts.
 Only precise to the second. (default 10s)
+      --restore-to-pos string                                            (init incremental restore parameter) if set, run a point in time recovery that ends with the given position.
+This will attempt to use one full backup followed by zero or more incremental backups
+      --restore-to-timestamp string                                      (init incremental restore parameter) if set, run a point in time recovery that restores up to the given timestamp, if possible.
+Given timestamp in RFC3339 format.
+Example: '2006-01-02T15:04:05Z07:00'
       --restore_concurrency int                                          (init restore parameter) how many concurrent files to restore at once (default 4)
       --restore_from_backup                                              (init restore parameter) will check BackupStorage for a recent backup at startup and start there
       --restore_from_backup_ts string                                    (init restore parameter) if set, restore the latest backup taken at or before this timestamp.
 Example: '2021-04-29.133050'